Competitor Analysis: Why it is Important and How to do?

 Step 1: Preparing Your Competitor Analysis Tool

 Before diving into the intricacies of competitor analysis, it’s important to set up a systematic way to gather, organise, and analyse data.
-For this, you’ll need a tool that allows you to capture various SEO metrics and compare them side-by-side with your competitors.
+For this, you’ll need a tool that allows you to capture various SEO metrics like competitor backlinks, common keywords, etc. and compare them side-by-side.
 A Google Sheet is perfect for this purpose.

 Here’s how you need to prepare your Google Sheet for competitor analysis: (complete video is added at the end)